clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 As it stands this LaunchDaemon will run at System Load and then again at minute 15, 30, 45, & 60.
 The goal is to make this change as quickly as possible and hopefully with minimal user down time.
 One big issue is if this script runs while a user is logged in...in my case I'm forcing a reboot.
 This might not be acceptable in other environments.

 ##Interchangeable
 Windows and OS X have different names for the account records.
-In all examples below and in the code the ``Mac shortname == Windows User logon name``.
-From here on out if you see username, shortname, or logon name you should think of them as the same even though the values can be made different.
+In all examples below and in the code the:

+		Mac shortname == Windows User logon name.

+ From here on out if you see username, shortname, or login you should think of them as the same even though the values can be made different.

 ##Variables
 The variables for this script are listed below along with a brief description.